codatio/codat-docs/docs/sfc/sync-merchant-configuration/sync-your-own-merchant-journey.md

 }
 [/block]

-:::Caution Keep track of the `companyId`
+:::caution Keep track of the `companyId`

 It's important that you keep track of the Codat `companyId` that is returned at step 1:
 * It is required for the next stage of the setup, [ data pushing,](/sync-data-pushing) and any time you need to synchronize data for this merchant or interact with their configuration.